 The kids heads come in packs of 2.

-HX6032/36 is the official product code for the compact sonic toothbrush heads, whilst HX6042/36 is the official product code for the standard sized sonic toothbrush heads.
+HX6032/63 is the official product code for the compact sonic toothbrush heads, whilst HX6042/63 is the official product code for the standard sized sonic toothbrush heads.

-Both packs have a retail price of £16.
-However our own research has shown that you can save a few pounds, and on average a replacement head works out at £7 each.
-This is virtually double the price of Oral-B equivalents.
+Both packs have a retail price of $26.
+However our own research has shown that you can save a couple of dollars, and on average a replacement head works out at $12 each.
+This is more expensive than we would like and virtually double the price of Oral-B equivalents.

 Replacing the head every 3 month’s is the recommendation.
 Unlike other brushes, there are no indicator bristles that fade over time to act as a reminder to change the brush head.
 However, the smartphone app (more on that shortly) does remind you, if you want it to.